zachwhalen/creativecoding/about.md

 * Be in class every day, on time, ready to work on the material at hand
 * Use Slack to keep up to date with your peers, share your work, and give feedback to others
 * Complete and share in-class activities and short homework "mini-projects" in class or in Slack
-* Participate fully in workshopping your peers' creative projects
+* Participate fully and actively in all peer review workshops
 * Commit yourself to knowing and at least getting along with everyone else in the class
 * Avoid behavior in class or in Slack that would distract others or alienate their participation in any way

 ### Logistics